DataDog/integrations-core/openai/README.md

 #### Log Prompt & Completion Sampling

-To enable log prompt and completion sampling set the environment variable `DD_OPENAI_LOGS_ENABLED=1`.
+To enable log prompt and completion sampling, set the `DD_OPENAI_LOGS_ENABLED=1` environment variable.
 By default, 10% of traced requests will emit logs containing the prompts and completions.

-To adjust the log sample rate see the [APM library documentation][10].
+To adjust the log sample rate, see the [APM library documentation][10].

-Note: logs submission requires `DD_API_KEY` to be specified when running `ddtrace-run`.
+**Note**: Logs submission requires `DD_API_KEY` to be specified when running `ddtrace-run`.

 ### Validation